 - 1. The results of a final course grade is valid for an unlimited period.
 The dean can restrict the period of validity of a successful final course grade only if the knowledge or insight that was examined has become outdated or if the skills that were examined have become outdated. - 2.
 The terms of clause 1 likewise apply to component examinations, unless is stated differently. - 3.
 In cases involving a limited period of validity based on the first section, the period of validity shall be extended at least by the duration of the acknowledged delay in studies, based on the TU Delft Profiling Fund Scheme. - 4.
 In individual cases involving special circumstances, the Board of Examiners can extend periods of validity that have been limited based on the first section or further extend periods of validity that have been extended based on the third section. - 5.
-If a course consists of component examinations, the period of validity of the component examination for which no credits are assigned shall be restricted to the academic year the student follows the course in question. - 6.
-For the courses in the Master programme Integrated Product Design, the following paragraph applies: - a.
+For the MSc IPD, DfI and SPD courses which include a Master specific project (see appendix 1) the following paragraph applies: - a.
 If a student achieves a sufficient result for a summative assessment of a course (at least 6,0 or V) in the preceding academic year, and the summative component in question and/or the course in question remains unchanged in either content or form in the subsequent year at the discretion of the examiner, the validity of the result will be extended until the end of that academic year.
 The validity is only extended once.